emptythevoid/flipperzero/badusb/bitlocker/readme.md

 bitlocker_encrypt_password.txt:

     - Uses base64 to dump a registry.pol into Windows to allow tablets (Surface Pro, etc) to have pre-boot authentication enabled.
-Then perform a gpupdate /force
+Then perform a gpupdate /force (without this, Bitlocker will fail to enable with just a password when it detects the computer is a tablet, aka "slate")

     - If Bitlocker is already enabled, all key protectors are removed